-Office hours on Team: Feel free to message me on Slack without an appointment; I'm generally very active and will usually get back to you within a few business hours.
+Office hours on Team: Feel free to message me on Microsoft Teams without an

-Office hours on Zoom by appointment.: Select a timeslot marked "CS464 office hours" from https://tinyurl.com/samarendra-office-hours.
-If none of the timeslots work for you, email me 4 timeslots that do.
+Office hours on Zoom by appointment.: Select any time slot marked "CS464 office hours" from https://tinyurl.com/samarendra-office-hours.
+If none of the timeslots work for you, email me any 4 time slots that work according to your schedule.